 $ tsh --proxy=work clusters Cluster Name Status ------------ ------ staging online production offline

 tsh command.
 For example, to list SSH nodes that

 are members of the "production" cluster, simply do:

 $ tsh --proxy=work --cluster=production ls Node Name Node ID Address Labels --------- ------- ------- ------ db-1 xxxxxxxxx 10.0.20.31:3022 kernel:4.4 db-2 xxxxxxxxx 10.0.20.41:3022 kernel:4.2

 This is possible even if nodes of the "production" cluster are located behind a firewall without open ports.
 This works because the "production" cluster establishes a reverse SSH tunnel back into "work" proxy and this tunnels is used to establish inbound SSH connections.

 Teleport proxy serves the web UI on

 https://proxyhost:3080.
 The UI allows you to see the list of

-online nodes in a cluster, open web-based Terminal to them, see recorded sessions and replay them.
+online nodes in a cluster, open a web-based Terminal to them, see recorded sessions and replay them.

-You can also join other users via active sessions.
+You can also join other users in active sessions.